 How to Write a Brief for Singapore Market Research That Actually Gets Results

 Most research briefs are wish lists.
 Long documents stuffed with everything stakeholders want to know, with no prioritization and unclear objectives.
 Agencies accept them politely, then guess at what actually matters.
+The result: expensive research that answers questions nobody uses.

-According to Enterprise Singapore's SME development resources, market research ranks among the top investments for business growth—but only when it informs action.
-The IMDA Digital Economy Framework emphasizes data-driven decision making as core to Singapore's economic strategy.
+A good brief is short.
+A good brief is ruthless about what matters.
+A good brief produces research that changes decisions.
+According to Enterprise Singapore's business development data, market research ranks among top investments for growth—but only when it informs action.
+The IMDA Digital Economy Framework emphasizes data-driven decision-making as core to Singapore's strategy.

 What Makes Briefs Fail